Pritamawatade/python-udemy/notes.md

 - mutable means you can change the value (identity).
 - immutable means you can't change the value (identity).
 - In the world of immutable what change is reference. variable points to the new memore location(reference).

+Lists:
+      - In python world we call it list in other langs we call it array.  it's mutable.